HemanshuParmar733/rspl_feedback_app/README.md

-##Extra features that can be added later on:
+#Extra features that can be added later on:

 - Pagination of feedbacks
 - Local search of feedback by feedback title
 - Display image of the feedback sender in feedback
 - If user is owner of selected feedback he can edit/delete feedback
 - Email verification using link and forgot password
-- Localization
+- Localization and dark mode support

-##Recommended flutter version
+#Recommended flutter version
 Flutter 3.13.2 • channel stable • https://github.com/flutter/flutter.git
 Framework • revision ff5b5b5fa6 (2 weeks ago) • 2023-08-24 08:12:28 -0500
 Engine • revision b20183e040
 Tools • Dart 3.1.0 • DevTools 2.25.0

-##How to run project?
+#How to run project?

 - flutter pub get
 - dart run build_runner build --delete-conflicting-outputs
 - flutter run

-##How to build release apk for internal release?
+#How to build release apk for internal release?

 - flutter clean
 - flutter pub get